 Academy of Design and Technology Overview

-The Academy of Design and Technology will be a three-year, Information Technology career and professional academy offering industry certification and specific career pathway as a Web Designer, Graphic Designer, and Computer Systems Analyst.
-Articulation, dual enrollment, and business/education partnerships will be emphasized.
-Students will prepare for careers in the high-growth, high-salary fields of Computer Systems Analysts, Computer Programmers, and Computer Specialists in a small supportive, motivational community with the opportunity to earn up to one year of college credit.
+The Academy of Design and Technology is a four-year information technology career and professional academy offering industry certification and specific career pathways.
+Articulation, dual enrollment, and business/ education partnerships will be emphasized.
+Students will work in small supportive, motivational communities with the opportunity to earn up to one year of college credit.
+This will prepare them for careers in the high-growth, high-salary fields of a Digital Assistant Designer, Assistant Web Designer and/or Film Production Assistant.

 - Create a supportive learning environment